 Reopening Hair and Nail Salons: How to Protect Against COVID-19

-Barbershops, hair and nail salons, and other similar personal services businesses have been significantly impacted by the COVID-19 pandemic, and must address substantial customer and employee hesitation due to the intimate nature of these services.
+The COVID-19 pandemic has significantly impacted barbershops, hair and nail salons, and other similar personal services businesses.
+They must address substantial customer and staff member hesitation due to the intimate nature of these services.

 As restrictions ease on shelter-in-place and stay-at-home orders, hair and nail salons are faced with a unique set of challenges in reopening and protecting employees and customers while performing close-contact services.
 Even further, many states view these businesses as “non-essential,” meaning that many of these businesses are in the early days of learning how to adjust to the business concerns of COVID-19.